'Right To Be Forgotten' Only Applies To Websites Inside EU, European Court Says

 The CNIL argued that in most cases, the only way to ensure an individual's rights are protected online is to delist information about that person on a global scale.

-But the court said Google must comply with de-referencing requests only on its domains that operate inside the EU's member states — like google.fr — not on all of its sites.
+But the court said Google must only comply with de-referencing requests on its domains that operate inside the EU's member states — like google.fr — not on all of its sites.

 Acknowledging the global nature of the Internet and the competing demands of different privacy laws, the EU court's ruling states, "it should be emphasized that numerous third States do not recognize the right to de-referencing or have a different approach to that right."

-While search engines can't be required to delete URLs from results on every version of their service worldwide, the European court said they can comply with EU privacy laws by using measures that "effectively prevent or, at the very least, seriously discourage" an Internet user inside the EU from accessing search results that were removed due to a privacy request.
+While search engines can't be required to delete URLs from results on every version of their service worldwide, the European court said, they can comply with EU privacy laws by using measures that "effectively prevent or, at the very least, seriously discourage" an Internet user inside the EU from accessing search results that were removed owing to a privacy request.

-In response to today's ruling, the French privacy agency said it might still request a global delisting of some search results "if it is justified in some cases to guarantee the rights of the individuals concerned."
+In response to Tuesday's ruling, the French privacy agency said it might still request a global delisting of some search results "if it is justified in some cases to guarantee the rights of the individuals concerned."

-The EU court's original ruling stemmed from a case filed by a Spanish man named Mario Costeja González, who objected to search results that included a web notice about the auction of his home — which had been repossessed some 16 years prior.
+The EU court's original ruling stemmed from a case filed by a Spanish man named Mario Costeja González, who objected to search results that included a Web notice about the auction of his home — which had been repossessed some 16 years prior.
 González said the issue had been resolved and should not be highlighted.

 For a "right to be forgotten" request to be granted, EU law requires that the information at a URL must be deemed "inadequate, irrelevant or no longer relevant, or excessive in relation to the purposes for which they were processed."